 The other type, sometimes referred to as maca extract, follows another method.
-To remove the extra starch in the maca root, the dried vegetable is boiled and then pressurized to remove the starch and indigestible fibers.
+To remove the extra starch in the maca root, the dried vegetable is boiled and then pressurized, extracting the starch as well as other indigestible fibers.
 It's an extra step in the powder-making process that creates a final product designed with maximum nutrient absorption in mind, whether consumed in capsule or powdered form.

 This born-in-nature superfood has myriad health benefits for everyone.
-Although it is most notoriously administered to balance hormones, maca can be used for everything from boosting energy levels to reducing stress.
+Although it is most often administered to balance hormones, maca can be used for everything from boosting energy levels to reducing stress.